 The Epcot International Festival of the Arts

-In 2017, the festival only happened on weekends but this year guests can experience all it has to offer seven days a week!
+In 2017, the festival only happened on weekends but now guests can experience all it has to offer seven days a week!
 You can plan on seeing, hearing, tasting – and even participating in – some amazing creative additions to Epcot.
 The best part?
 Most offerings at the festival are included in your Epcot admission!